Barometric Pressure in Washington, United States

 Get Alerts 🚨.
 Sign up to receive alerts when the barometric pressure changes significantly.

-The pressure in Washington, District of Columbia, United States is predicted to rise over the next few hours, with an average pressure of 1010.5 hPa today, which is considered normal.
+The pressure in Washington, District of Columbia, United States is predicted to drop over the next few hours, with an average pressure of 1017 hPa today, which is considered normal.

 Forecast